lgeurts/lgeurts.github.io/_posts/2018-06-29-introduction-to-artificial-intelligence.md

 Day 1

 Machine learning provides the foundation for artificial intelligence.
+We train a software model using data.
+The model learns from the training cases and then we can use the trained model to make predictions for new data cases.